MSCGamesTom/GamesEngineeringBase/README.md

   - Gets the mouse X-coordinate relative to the window.
 - `int getMouseInWindowY();`
   - Gets the mouse Y-coordinate relative to the window.
+- `bool mouseButtonPressed(unsigned int button);`
+   - Checks if a specific mouse button is currently pressed.
+Accepts `0` for the left button, `1` for the middle button, and `2` for the right button.
+- `int getMouseX();`
+   - Returns the current X-coordinate of the mouse cursor within the window.
+- int getMouseY();`
+   - Returns the current Y-coordinate of the mouse cursor within the window.
+- int getMouseWheel();`**
+   - Returns the mouse wheel’s current scroll value.
 - `void clipMouseToWindow();`
   - Restricts the mouse cursor to the window's client area.